 “Mommy spent an hour decorating these bikes and even put a patriotic bow in your hair.
 Now rub that sleep out of your eyes, get on that bike, and show me how much you love America.
 NOW!”

-After some threats encouragement, the kids starting displaying the American values that have been passed on from my mom, and grandmother before me.
+threats encouragement, the kids starting displaying the American values that have been passed on from my mom, and grandmother before me.
 Namely, that holidays are 87% about dressing up your kids in matching clothes and capturing photo ops.

 After sending the children around the block for the traditional parade-without-an-audience, the fire trucks stopped for a visit.
 Their visit might have been more effective after dark, once several dads had ingested a few drinks and started handing out sparklers a mere two feet from a large pile of fireworks.
 But who am I to judge?